MerlePfau/lt2212-v20-a3/README.md

 Since the number of features given to the NN is 2*50, so 100 I decided to test it on hidden layer sizes between 1 and 100, the output and input size.

+I used the weighted average of precision, recall and f1_score.

 Hidden layer size: 100

 no nonlinearity: accuracy: 0.8123 precision: 0.7250776866398734 recall: 0.8123 f1_score: 0.7573142486345905